orientechnologies/orientdb-docs/Concepts.md

 ### RecordID

 In OrientDB, each record has an auto assigned Unique ID.
 The RecordID (or RID) is composed in this way:

 ```
 #[<cluster>:<position>]
 ```

 Where:

-- cluster is the cluster id.
+- `<cluster>` is the cluster id.
 Positive numbers indicate persistent records.
 Negative numbers indicate temporary records, like those used in result sets for queries that use projections.

-- position is the absolute position of the record inside a cluster.
+- `<position>` is the absolute position of the record inside a cluster.

-*NOTE: The prefix character # is mandatory to recognize a RecordID.*
+> **NOTE**: The prefix character `#` is mandatory to recognize a RecordID.

 The record never loses its identity unless it is deleted.
 Once deleted its identity is never recycled (but with "local" storage).
 You can access a record directly by its RecordID.
 For this reason you don't need to create a field as a primary key like in a Relational DBMS.